marc2o/Zettlr-Custom-CSS/readme.md

 Should at least work with the macOS and Windows versions.

-**Please note:** There are two version — one for Zettlr up to version 2.3, and one for the new version 3.
+**Please note:** There are three versions.

+1. one for Zettlr up to version 2.3
+2. one for version 3.0 to 3.2
+3. one for version 3.0.3

 ## How to use